 Below are key drivers of Bristol Myers Squibb's value that present opportunities for upside or downside to the current Trefis price estimate for the company's stock:

-Bristol Myers Squibb is a biopharmaceutical company that discovers, develops, and sells pharmaceutical products globally.
+Bristol Myers Squibb is a global biopharmaceutical company focused on the discovery, development, and commercialization of pharmaceutical products.

-Over the last few years, the company has executed a strategy to transform itself into a core biopharmaceutical company.
-As a result, it divested its non-pharmaceutical businesses including, Medical Imaging and ConvaTec in 2008, and Mead Johnson in 2009, and acquired Kosan Biosciences in 2008, Medarex in 2009, ZymoGenetics in 2010, Amira Pharmaceuticals in 2011, Inhibitex and Amylin Pharmaceuticals in 2012, and Celgene in 2019.
+Over the past several years, the company has strategically shifted its focus to become a core biopharmaceutical entity.
+This transformation involved divesting non-pharmaceutical businesses such as Medical Imaging and ConvaTec in 2008, and Mead Johnson in 2009.
+Simultaneously, BMS strategically acquired Kosan Biosciences in 2008, Medarex in 2009, ZymoGenetics in 2010, Amira Pharmaceuticals in 2011, Inhibitex and Amylin Pharmaceuticals in 2012, and Celgene in 2019.
+It also acquired Turning Point Therapeutics in 2022, and Mirati, Karuna, and RayzeBio in 2024.

-The company's products primarily include small molecules, which are chemically synthesized drugs, and products from biological processes called biologics.
-Most of the company's revenues come from products belonging to the following therapeutic classes: oncology, virology, immunology, neuroscience, and cardiovascular.
-It sold its global anti-diabetics portfolio to AstraZeneca in 2014.
+The company's product portfolio consists mainly of small molecule drugs, which are chemically synthesized, and biologics, which are derived from biological processes.
+Bristol Myers Squibb generates the majority of its revenue from products within the oncology, virology, immunology, neuroscience, and cardiovascular therapeutic areas.
+Notably, the company sold its global anti-diabetics business to AstraZeneca in 2014.

 Oncology drugs form the most valuable business segment for Bristol Myers Squibb.

-We expect revenue from oncology drugs to see slower growth in the coming years, from $25 billion in 2023 to nearly $27 billion by the end of our forecast period in 2031.
+We expect revenue from oncology drugs to see a slight decline in the coming years, from $25 billion in 2024 to nearly $22 billion by the end of our forecast period in 2031.